RasaHQ/rasa/docs/choosing_pipeline.rst

 The two most important pipelines are ``supervised_embeddings`` and ``pretrained_embeddings_spacy``.
 The biggest difference between them is that the ``pretrained_embeddings_spacy`` pipeline uses pre-trained word vectors from either GloVe or fastText.
-Instead, supervised embeddings embedding pipeline doesn't use any pre-trained word vectors, but instead fits these specifically for your dataset.
+Instead, the supervised embeddings pipeline doesn't use any pre-trained word vectors, but instead fits these specifically for your dataset.

 The advantage of the ``pretrained_embeddings_spacy`` pipeline is that if you have a training example like: